Cystic acne is painful, severe, and capable of causing deep scarring, which makes it a real challenge to manage. The best treatment is multi-faceted.

 Rely on Topical Treatments First

-Topical treatments are those that you apply on top of the skin, including products like facial cleansers, toners, serums, face masks, etc.
+Topical treatments are those that you apply on top of the skin, including products like facial cleansers, spot treatment, toners, serums, face masks, etc.

 Here at Exposed Skincare, we've designed our topical products with only the best acne-fighting ingredients nature and science have to offer, including benzoyl peroxide, salicylic acid, azelaic acid, and things like green tea extract, tree tea oil, and more.